skezam/TCP_CLIENT_SERVER/README.md

-How to Use the program :
+How to use the program :

 Open a terminal and tap this two commands :